 The agnostic requirement for general-purpose label aggregation is that label aggregation cannot use information outside the labels themselves.
 This requirement is not satisfied in most label aggregation techniques~\cite{zhang_Crowdsourced_2019}.
 The agnostic requirement ensures that the label aggregation technique is as general as possible and applicable to a wide range of domains with minimal or no additional context.

 The uncertainty of annotators during labeling can provide valuable prior knowledge to determine the appropriate amount of confidence to grant each annotator while still adhering to the requirement of a general-purpose label aggregation technique.
 We developed a method for estimating the reliability of different annotators based on the annotator's own consistency during labeling.
+We take this concept a step further by calculating a weight for each annotator based not only on their own reliability but also on the reliability scores of all other workers involved.
+This consideration of inter-reliability ensures a more comprehensive and dynamic weighting process, adjusting to the overall performance of the entire group of annotators.
+Thus, the generated weights become a robust measure of both individual and collective trustworthiness, which significantly improves the accuracy and efficacy of our labeling aggregation method.

 We propose a novel method called ``crowd-certain'', which provides a more accurate aggregation of labels, ultimately leading to improved overall performance in both crowdsourcing and ensemble learning scenarios.
 The proposed method uses the consistency of annotators versus a trained classifier to determine their reliability.
-The experimental results show that the proposed technique generates a reliability score that closely follows the annotator's degree of reliability.
-Experiments performed on a variety of crowdsourcing datasets indicate that the proposed method outperforms prior methods in terms of accuracy with a significant improvement over all investigated benchmarks (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene), particularly when few annotators are available.
+The experimental results conducted on multiple crowdsourcing datasets show that the proposed technique generates a reliability score that closely follows a set of reference values representing the annotator's degree of reliability and outperforms prior methods (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, and Dawid Skene), in terms of accuracy, particularly when few annotators are available.

 The remainder of this paper is organized as follows.
-Section 2 examines related work involving label aggregation algorithms.
-In Section 3, we provide a detailed explanation of our proposed technique.
-Section 4 presents the experiments and findings.
-Finally, Section 5 summarizes the findings and identifies the main directions for future research.
+Section~\ref{sec:crowd.relatedwork} examines related work involving label aggregation algorithms.
+In Section~\ref{sec:crowd.method}, we provide a detailed explanation of our proposed technique.
+Section\ref{sec:crowd.results} presents the experiments and findings.
+Finally, Section~\ref{sec:crowd.discussion} summarizes the findings and identifies the main directions for future research.

-\section{Related Work}
+\section{Related Work}\label{sec:crowd.relatedwork}

-Numerous label aggregation algorithms have been developed to capture the complexity of crowdsourced labeling~systems, including techniques based on annotator reliability~\cite{bi_Learning_2014,demartini_Zencrowd_2012}, confusion matrices~\cite{raykar_Learning_2010,zhang_Spectral_2014}, intentions~\cite{bi_Learning_2014,kurve_MultiCategory_2015}, biases~\cite{zhang_Imbalanced_2013,hernandez-gonzalez_Note_2019, welinder_Multidimensional_2010}, and correlations~\cite{ma_Gradient_2020}.
+Numerous label aggregation algorithms have been developed to capture the complexity of crowdsourced labeling systems, including techniques based on annotator reliability~\cite{bi_Learning_2014,demartini_Zencrowd_2012}, confusion matrices~\cite{raykar_Learning_2010,zhang_Spectral_2014}, intentions~\cite{bi_Learning_2014,kurve_MultiCategory_2015}, biases~\cite{zhang_Imbalanced_2013,hernandez-gonzalez_Note_2019, welinder_Multidimensional_2010}, and correlations~\cite{ma_Gradient_2020}.
 However, because crowdsourced labeling is inherently dynamic and uncertain, developing a technique that can work in most situations is extremely challenging.
 Many techniques~\cite{liu_Variational_2012,karger_Budget_2014,raykar_Learning_2010,dalvi_Aggregating_2013,ghosh_Who_2011} utilize the Dawid and Skene (DS) generative model~\cite{dawid_Maximum_1979}.
 Ghosh~\cite{ghosh_Who_2011} extended the DS model by using singular value decomposition (SVD) to calculate the reliability of the annotator.
 Similarly to Ghosh~\cite{ghosh_Who_2011}, Dalvi~\cite{dalvi_Aggregating_2013} used SVD to estimate true labels with a focus on the sparsity of the labeling matrix.
 In crowdsourcing, it is common for the labeling matrix to be sparse, meaning that not all annotators have labeled all the data.
 This may be due to several factors, such as the cost of labeling all data instances or the annotators' time constraints.
 Karger~\cite{karger_Budget_2014} described an iterative strategy for binary labeling based on a one-coin model~\cite{ghosh_Who_2011}.
 Karger~\cite{karger_Budget_2014} extends the one-coin model to multi-class labeling by converting the problem into $k-1 $ binary problems (solved iteratively), where $k $ is the number of classes.